-Admission Requirements: In addition to the College admission requirements outlined under Admission Procedures on page 24, program applicants, prior to the field experience, may be required to complete a criminal record/child and adult abuse registry check.
+Program Requirements: Prior to the field experience, students may be required to complete a criminal record/child and adult abuse registry check.
 A positive report may prevent you from participation in field experience and completion of the program.
 Some field experience affiliations may require additional screening requirements.